Annapurna Circuit Trek with Snow Leopard Sightings- A Guide

 Guided Trek Cost (Highly Recommended)

-For a typical 14-18 day guided Annapurna Circui trek, you can expect to spend between USD 900 and 1,600 per person.
+For a typical 14-18 day guided Annapurna Circuit trek, you can expect to spend between USD 900 and 1,600 per person.
 This comprehensive price covers professional support, essential permits, meals, and comfortable accommodation, ensuring a safe and enjoyable experience.

 Independent / Semi-Independent Cost